-As a parent, how you use devices and what you do online shapes how your children relate to the online world.
+As a parent, how you use devices and what you do online can shape how your children relate to the online world.

 As you pick up your phones, use social media or open your laptops to check your email, the children are watching and learning from you.
 What you do online and how you use devices provides a model that can help to lay the foundations for their online safety.
 So it’s important for you, as parents and carers, to be aware of setting a good example.